Create your very own DIY wood countertop and even add a little “faux” aging if you like! It’s so much easier than you thought!

 He put these back together and then sanded them smooth…..outside.

-I wish I had taken a photo of how they looked before we ripped them down on each side.
+I wish I had taken a photo of how the pine boards looked before we ripped them down on each side.

 It wasn’t bad, it just wasn’t nice and smooth going across the top.
 The wood dipped down in the seams.